ramparvathaneni1/pru-individual-in-class-app-react-frontend/README.md

 ## Due Date

-- Please submit a Pull Request by 3pm EST on Friday, November 3, 2023
+- Please submit a Pull Request on January 23, 2024 by end of day.
 - Your app will be marked as "Complete" if you have the 4 routes working in the Requirement section below.

 <br>